 Many people treat their dogs with ‘Broad spectrum’ dewormers every 3 to 4 weeks.
 It keeps their dogs free of common worms.
 But be careful while dosing yourself as more or less dosage can be harmful.
 Deworming depends on the diagnosis of worms.
 Until you don’t know about the worms type of your dog, you can’t choose a specific dewormer though you can use one of broad-spectrum.
 Always consult your veterinarian before taking any decision.

 Treatment of Dog Worms

 For most intestinal parasites veterinarians do a fecal examination before deworming your dog.

-The proper procedure of dogs deworming starts with the sample collection.
-After the collection of fecal samples, your Vet will examine it under the microscope for the identification of worms.
+The proper procedure of dog deworming starts with sample collection.
+After the collection of fecal samples, your Vet will examine them under the microscope for the identification of worms.
 When it will be done, your Veterinarian will prescribe you the most suitable specific dewormer for your infected dog.
 Heartworms need blood examination for diagnosis.

 Best medicine for Dog Worms/ Dog Dewormers

 Depending upon the mode of action and efficacy against particular worm types, many deworming products are available in the market.
-One of most commonly used and best deworming medicines include drontal plus for dogs.
+One of the most commonly used and best deworming medicines is Drontal plus for dogs.

 What can you expect after deworming your dog?

 One of the most frequently asked questions is, how long do deworming agents take to work?
 The answer is that it depends upon the product you have used.
 Many deworming products take different times to work, some starts work immediately while some take one day to start their action.